Keerthi-1821/PowerBI_Sales_Dashboard_with_Multi_Page_Interactive_Reports_and_Insights/README.md

-# Sales-Data-Analysis

-# Power BI Project
+# Power BI: Detailed Sales Data Analysis Project

 ## Overview
 This project is a Power BI dashboard that analyzes overall sales revenue, orders, returns and many factors.
 The dashboard includes various visualizations and DAX measures to provide insights into the data.